ntfromchicago/MV-HEVC-Pal/README.md

 		# To uninstall, run the uninstall command in Terminal:
 		brew uninstall spatial

-The spatial tools must be installed at /opt/homebrew/bin/spatial (which should happen automatically) for MV-HEVC Pal to work.
+The spatial tools must be installed at `/opt/homebrew/bin/spatial` (which should happen automatically if you use Homebrew) for MV-HEVC Pal to work.
 You'll get a warning if the app can't find these tools when you try to encode.

 ## Why This Exists